 Importance of document management system in the legal industry

-Well, today you can start using any software for workflow management and business process automation.
-Market swarms with small companies making products for narrow application domains, for example, CaseFox, S&C Document Sorter, Process Street, and Doctual apart from full-fledged ECM+BPM solutions of general use like Alfresco and SharePoint.
+Well, today, you can start using any software for workflow management and business process automation.
+Market swarms with small companies make products for narrow application domains, for example, CaseFox, S&C Document Sorter, Process Street, and Doctual apart from full-fledged ECM+BPM solutions of general use like Alfresco and SharePoint.
 Their rich feature set allows being adapted to any business.

 Specific DMS for law firms cover only one niche and can’t be customized to any other industry.
 At the same time, multipurpose document ECM and BPM platforms contain a wide variety of out-of-the-box features.
-Their architecture is devised so that the system can be easily adjusted to medical, legal, insurance industry and others.
-The cost depends on the offering whether it is open source or subscription fee.
-Monthly payment starts from $10 per user with an average price $50 on the basis of a one-time fee.
+Their architecture is devised so that the system can be easily adjusted to the medical, legal, insurance industry, and others.
+The cost depends on the offering, whether it is open source or subscription fee.
+Monthly payment starts from $10 per user, with an average price $50 based on a one-time fee.

 What is a legal document management software?

-Then back in the 1980s, the first electronic document management for law firms began to appear.
+Then back in the 1980s, the first electronic legal document management programs began to appear.
 They were far from being perfect.
-The primary goal was to store case files in one place and keep them as secure as possible.
+The primary goal was to store legal case files in one place and keep them as secure as possible.
 Well, let’s make it out what kind of software it is.

-Since a legal DMS is trending, there are three essential types of software on the market: web, cloud-based, and on-premise.
-Cloud-based apps are the most accessible legal document management tool from anywhere by anyone with credentials.
-So the on-premise solution is considered as most secure and less customizable; it is implemented in the law firm’s intranet.
+Since a file management system for law firms is trending, there are two essential types of software on the market: cloud-based, and on-premise.
+Cloud-based apps are the most accessible legal document creation software from anywhere by anyone with credentials.
+The on-premise solution is considered as most secure and less customizable; it is implemented in the law firm’s intranet.
 The most user-friendly way to collaborate on the case files is the document assembly software with the web interface based on the local server.

-Law firms do not have reason to fear to implement a general-purpose document management system.
-As we mentioned above, there are solutions on the market which can compete narrow-focused legal document management systems by meeting industry requirements.
-Following is a comparison between a file management system for law firm and case management software, tips on custom legal document creation software development, and description of the software feature set that helped our client’s company to cope with tasks in legal practice.
+For law firms, it is not reasonable to fear to implement general-purpose document management systems.
+As we mentioned above, there are solutions on the market that can compete with narrow-focused legal document software for attorneys by meeting industry requirements.
+Following is a comparison between a file management system for law firm and case management software, tips on custom legal document creation software development, and description of the feature set that helped our client’s company to cope with tasks in legal practice.

 Reasons why legal companies need DMS

 First off, moving to the electronic file management must be compliant with the security requirements of sensitive data protection as it is crucial.
 Moreover, with the strengthened government regulations, when a wide range of documents and files are treated as company records, there is a need for records management software.
 It automates and simplifies records management processes to meet the legal retention requirements.
 Finally, a secure way of sharing and storing matter files is expected to be simple.

 Having a talk with our client, a representative of the legal firm from Pennsylvania, we have discovered the core issues that bother lawyers: